 - Final valued amount of product list: $200 billion.

 - Tariffs: 25% increase on existing tariffs, implemented May 10, 2019; previously a 10% increase on existing tariffs implemented September 24, 2018 to May 9, 2018.

 - Industry action: The bike industry generated a vocal show of opposition to USTR through the public comment process to exclude bicycle products from this round of tariffs.
 We were the most vocal presence of any industry that has had products included within the Section 301 tariff increases.
 We generated 967 comments to the USTR, sent 7,768 letters to members of Congress, had 10 bike industry executives testify against the tariff increases at hearings in July and August 2018, and engaged members of Congress to get them to speak out against the tariffs.
-On August 30, 2018 PeopleForBikes, the National Bike Dealers Association and the Bicycle Product Suppliers Association submitted an official comment to the USTR.
+On August 30, 2018 PeopleForBikes, the National Bicycle Dealers Association and the Bicycle Product Suppliers Association submitted an official comment to the USTR.
 Read the testimony here.
 The industry was successful in getting bicycle helmets and light sets excluded from this round of tariffs.